TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/TheDetails/EnteringTypoScript/Index.rst

    :alt: The TSconfig field of a page.

 This is how TypoScript is typically entered - directly in form fields.
-Since TYPO3 4.2 a JavaScript-based editor is available for TypoScript templates.
-It provides line-numbering and syntax highlighting.
-Since TYPO3 4.3, it also provides auto-completion.
+A JavaScript-based editor is available for TypoScript templates.
+It provides line-numbering, syntax highlighting and auto-completion.

 .. figure:: ../../Images/DetailsT3editor.png
    :alt: t3editor showing a TypoScript template.